 Now, did you know what we call ladybugs here in Texas is known by other names?
 Scientifically, according to Wikipedia, ladybugs are from the Coccinellidae family. an insect family characterized by their bright colors and spots.
 In some places, they are referred to as ladybirds, ladybird beetles, lady beetles, and even lady cows.
 Now, the last reference is definitely odd, as I see it.
 How can such significantly different animals share a common name?
 Just think of their sizes for starters.
 Calling them ladybugs is also a misnomer.
 They are not bugs in the strictest sense of the word.
 They are beetles.
 As for ladybirds, I don’t know how to feel about that.
 Living in Texas, I will forever associate that name with Lady Bird Johnson, the wife of former president Lyndon Baynes Johnson.

-Whatever name you choose to call them, ladybugs are predators of plant pests.
-That’s a surprise for me that such a cute insect can be called a predator.
-They help control diseases and improve soil health, just to name a couple of their benefits to the environment.
+Whatever name you call them, ladybugs are predators of plant pests.
+It’s a surprise to me that such a cute insect can be called a predator.
+They help control diseases and improve soil health, to name a couple of their benefits to the environment.
 There are over 5,000 different species of ladybugs in the world.
-Those cute colors and spots they show are a warning to predators that they taste bad.
+Those cute colors and spots they show warn predators that they taste bad.
 If ladybugs feel threatened, they can secrete a foul-smelling liquid from their leg joints.
 So, that is a lesson not to judge a (beautiful) book by its cover.
 If you want to find them in your garden, don’t waste time searching for them in the winter, for they hibernate in that season.

-The next two photos show ladybugs on two different types of wildflowers in our area.
+The following two photos show ladybugs on two wildflowers in our area.
 The first has a ladybug on a White-Mouth Dayflower, whereas the other needs identification.
 I thought it was Milkweed, but a reader suggested Queen Anne’s Lace.
 It could also be a Common Parsley Hedge.
 If you know it for sure, please let me know.
-If you enlarge these photos (just click on them), you can even see another insect photobombing in one of the photos.
+If you enlarge these photos (click on them), you can see another insect photobombing in one of the photos.

-Before closing, I want to mention one more type of ladybug you may see around in your area.
+Before closing, I want to mention another type of ladybug you may see around your area.
 Again, the word bug is a misnomer.
 Although it can be found in nature, it is more common in urban settings.
-In fact, it is not even in the animal kingdom.
+It is not even in the animal kingdom.
 I am talking about the VW bug or VW beetle.
-This particular model, I am certain, is a ladybug.
+This particular model, I am sure, is a ladybug.

 This post is in response to Denzil’s nature challenge this week.